Heyzap/unity-example-app/README.md

-Example Unity App using Heyzap Adsunity-example-app
+Example Unity App using Heyzap Ads
 =================

 ### Running the App